-Prior to application, 2-octyl cyanoacrylate molecules exist as monomers.
+Before application, 2-octyl cyanoacrylate molecules exist as monomers.
 Upon exposure to anions provided by skin moisture or wound exudate, the monomers of 2-octyl cyanoacrylate quickly polymerize in an exothermic reaction that binds to the most superficial epithelium.
 2-octyl cyanoacrylate forms a water-tight barrier atop the approximated wound edges creating a cyanoacrylate bridge to allow uninterrupted wound healing.
 2-octyl cyanoacrylate has also been shown to have intrinsic anti-microbial activity against gram-positive (including methicillin-resistant Staphylococcus aureus) and non-pseudomonas gram-negative bacteria.
 While incompletely understood, one hypothesized mechanism consists of 2-octyl cyanoacrylate destabilizing the cell capsule of gram-positive bacteria through electromagnetic interactions between the negative charge of 2-octyl cyanoacrylate and the positive charge of the bacterial capsule.

 Explicit contraindications to using 2-octyl cyanoacrylate include gangrenous, actively infected, or decubitus injuries.
 Use on patients with a known hypersensitivity to cyanoacrylate or formaldehyde is also an absolute contraindication.
-A number of conditions that were not studied for the initial FDA approval and are inappropriate for 2-octyl cyanoacrylate include wounds in high moisture or friction areas such as the axilla or other intertriginous areas, animal or human bites, stab or puncture wounds, vermillion surface wounds, and patients with burst stellate lacerations.
+Several conditions that were not studied for the initial FDA approval and are inappropriate for 2-octyl cyanoacrylate include wounds in high moisture or friction areas such as the axilla or other intertriginous areas, animal or human bites, stab or puncture wounds, vermillion surface wounds, and patients with burst stellate lacerations.
 2-octyl cyanoacrylate is also not recommended in patients with peripheral vascular disease, clotting disorders, insulin-dependent diabetes, or a personal or family history of keloid formation or hypertrophy.

 When using 2-octyl cyanoacrylate, there is no follow up needed as the epithelial layer and adhesive will slough off in 5 to 10 days spontaneously.
-After application of 2-octyl cyanoacrylate, it is important to maintain good wound hygiene avoiding excess scrubbing or picking that may increase rates of dehiscence.
+After the application of 2-octyl cyanoacrylate, it is essential to maintain good wound hygiene, avoiding excess scrubbing or picking that may increase rates of dehiscence.
 While 2-octyl cyanoacrylate is a waterproof barrier, it is advisable to avoid prolonged exposure to water that may cause premature erosion of the adhesive.
 No topical antibiotics or other medications should be applied on top of the adhesive, as this may adversely affect the barrier integrity.
-As with all wounds, patients should be instructed to monitor closely for signs of wound dehiscence or infection such as erythema, edema or purulent discharge.
+As with all wounds, patients should be instructed to monitor closely for signs of wound dehiscence or infection such as erythema, edema, or purulent discharge.